lottetreg/lottetreg.github.io/_posts/2019-04-21-single-responsibility-principle.markdown

 end
 {% endhighlight %}

-This code violates SRP because of the multiple ways in which it might change.
+This code violates the SRP because of the multiple ways in which it might change.
 For example, if we wanted to end a game when a player "surrendered", we would have to edit the `game_over?` method to account for this case.
 And if we wanted to change something about the mechanics of a game's turns (maybe we want to allow more than two players), then the logic to determine who is the `current_player` and who is the `current_opponent` would have to be adjusted.
-Having two distinct ways in which this class could potentially change is a signal that we’re violating SRP.
+Having two distinct ways in which this class could potentially change is a signal that we’re violating the SRP.

 To fix this, we can remove one of the responsibilities from the `Game` class and give it a new home.